Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Discussion

 \subsection{Future research directions}

 This study highlights the fact that many personal health monitoring systems do not fully leverage reusable resources, and instead opt to build resources from scratch.
-We also find that an overwhelming majority of the systems are not build with reusability in mind, as evidenced by the limited availability of research outputs from various researchers.
+We also find that an overwhelming majority of the systems are not built with reusability in mind, as evidenced by the limited availability of research outputs from various researchers.
 Although different health conditions may require specific features and functionalities, Semantic Web technologies have the potential to be extendable, allowing for the addition of knowledge as it evolves and making them suitable for reuse across a wide range of health monitoring applications.
 We therefore invite researchers to not only reuse existing resources but also to build generalisable semantic and non-semantic system components and make them publicly available.
-This would play an important role in accelerating the development of personal health monitoring systems by avoiding the redundant efforts.
+This would play an important role in accelerating the development of personal health monitoring systems by avoiding redundant efforts.

 Another takeaway that has clearly emerged from this study is the advantage of combining Semantic Web technologies with other AI techniques such as ML and Bayesian networks.
 Integrating these approaches can significantly improve the tackling of the seven key challenges identified in the study.
 ML can also be leveraged to support the development of Semantic Web technologies \cite{damato_machine_2020,kotis_machine_2021}.
-Furthermore, we encourage researchers to explore recent software libraries such as DeepOnto \cite{he_deeponto_2024}, which support ontology engineering tasks using deep learning tools and pre-trained language models.
-We also note that most systems do not report the use of recently-proposed Semantic Web standards, with only one system using SHACL and none using RDF-star and Notation 3.
+We encourage researchers to explore recent software libraries such as DeepOnto \cite{he_deeponto_2024}, which support ontology engineering tasks using deep learning tools and pre-trained language models.
+Indeed, the use of large language models and generative AI is gaining traction in the Semantic Web community for tasks ranging from the generation of competency questions, OWL files, and documentation in ontology engineering \cite{garijo_llms_2024}, to link prediction \cite{shu_knowledge_2024} and graph population \cite{meyer_llm-assisted_2024} in knowledge graph engineering.
+Future research should explore how generative AI can accelerate the development of Semantic Web-based personal health monitoring systems.
+We also note that most systems do not report the use of recently-proposed Semantic Web standards, with only one system using SHACL, one using SPIN, and none using RDF-star or Notation3.
 We encourage researchers to explore these and other state-of-the-art standards.